We Need Men.

 Being a young man doesn’t mean whistling during a test or constantly saying, “I don’t know.”

 It does not mean acting tough.
 It does not mean fighting for your voice to count.

-It does not mean you will be just like all the men, or some of the men, that have surrounded you your whole life.
+It does not mean you will end up like all the men, or some of the men, that have surrounded you your whole life.

 I am a young man does not mean I am a lazy man, all I do is play video games and smoke.

 “I am a young man” is a whole universe of good.

 Being a man means showing gentleness, even when your body and your word carries legitimate power to dominate.

 Being a man means fixing your brother’s tie instead of yanking his shorts down.